shambam/cellexalvrR/README.md

 # cellexalvrR
-cellexalvr is an R package to prep data for use in the cellexalVR environment, and also provides functions to run in-session calculations
+cellexalvrR is an R package to prep data for use in the cellexalVR environment, and also provides functions to run in-session calculations

 # Install using: